 It is the University's desire to reflect a diverse and international perspective and world view.
 Education abroad experiences can play a role in preparing students to impact the world for Christ.
 Students can get information for international education opportunities in the International Student Programs office.
 Information covers study abroad, internship, and volunteer opportunities, that will allow students to gain valuable cross-cultural experiences.
-For more information, please contact Ms. Judy Kim, Director of International Student Programs (jekim@hiu.edu, ext.
-1411).
+For more information, please contact the Director of International Student Programs.